TomazWang/TIL-today-i-learned/Git/rewriting-history.md

-# Git edit UN-PUSH commint message
+# Git edit UN-PUSHED commint message

 Before push, it's great to check your commit message one more time.
 Check if your message is clear for others or is your message contents smart commit keywords as you wish(which is the reason why I usually need to edit my commit message before push).